North Dakota Digital Government Summit 2026 Banner

 Craig Felchle

-Chief Technology Officer, Information Technology Department, North Dakota Information Technology
+Chief Technology Officer, North Dakota Information Technology (NDIT), State of North Dakota

 As Chief Technology Officer, Craig Felchle is responsible for the vision and strategic direction for technology that enables and empowers North Dakota's state government, local government, educational entities, public safety, and broadband programs in our State.
 His varied experience includes everything from the foundational core services that enable connectivity to hundreds of thousands of endpoints in our State to our advanced data, cloud, and citizen impacting platforms and services.
 Craig has been a member of NDIT since 2007 and has been actively involved with North Dakota State Government since 2004.